ja-vazquez/Python_compendium/README.md

 This folder contains several scripts, notes and examples collected through many nights of coding (hopefully they'll be useful in future references).
 **N.B.** highly encouraged to recycle and make use of them in any possible way.
+More elaborated examples may be found in the astro/cosmo folders.

-Most the content may be found spread around the web or throughout books, but the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.
+The majority of the content may be found spread around the web or throughout books, but the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.